microsoft/ignite-learning-paths/aiml/aiml20/DEMO Custom Vision.md

 and run these commands from a browser window.
-(VS Code users can also use the [Azure Account](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) extension to run Cloud Shell in a Terminal window.)
+(VS Code users can also use the [Azure Account](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) extension to run Cloud Shell in a Terminal window, and use "Terminal: Run Selected Text in Azure Terminal" to copy commands.)

-We will cut-and-paste commands from file [vision_demo.sh](vision_demo.sh).
+We will cut-and-paste commands from file [vision_demo.sh](vision_demo.sh)

 At the command line on your local machine with Azure CLI installed, or in Azure Cloud Shell, run the commands in the section "Create a key".
 These commands will: